 In Argentina, Europe, and elsewhere the bidet is a separate, stand alone fixture.

 No matter how tiny the apartment may be, room is always allocated for the bidet.

 But despite having an abundance of room in American homes, none is saved for a bidet!

 Never fear, there are cheap and easy-to-install attachments that convert your toilet into a bidet.

 And hell, it’s probably easier because you’re saved the awkward toilet to bidet shuffle.
 All business can be conducted in one place.

 To convert your toilet into a bidet for under $100, get this bidet attachment.
 It has nearly 30,000 positive reviews!

-Update: When I first wrote this post in one year ago it has 10k positive reviews, today there are over 30k!
+Update: When I first wrote this post it had 10k positive reviews, today there are nearly 90k!
 That is a lot of new bidet users!!!
 Join the club here.